wweidner/WireMock.Net/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Is your feature request supported by [WireMock (java version)](https://www.wiremock.org)?
 Please provide details.**
-Provide relevant information if requested feature is supported in [Handlebarsjs](https://handlebarsjs.com/) but is missing in our implementation.
+Provide relevant information if requested feature is supported but is missing in this implementation.

 **Additional context**
 Add any other context or screenshots about the feature request here.